 Bottom line

-Online reviews are today’s referral engine and an active local-ranking signal.
-In a market with strong exam and eyewear demand, practices that ask consistently, respond promptly, and reuse reviews across touchpoints win more searches, bookings, and sales.
+Online reviews are today’s primary referral engine and a critical signal for your local search rankings.
+In a competitive market where demand for exams and eyewear remains high, the practices that consistently gather feedback, respond with care, and showcase those reviews across their digital touchpoints win the most searches, bookings, and sales.

-Want help?
-OptiCommerce can automate review requests, save time with AI-assisted replies and showcase live Google reviews on your site.
-Reach out and we’ll tailor the best fit for your practice.
+If you want to streamline this process, OptiCommerce can automate your review requests, save your team time with AI-assisted responses, and display your live Google ratings directly on your website.
+Reach out today to discuss a strategy tailored to your practice.